How to Earn Your Horse's Trust and 3 Ways You Could Lose It

-In this article, award-winning educator Julie Goodnight talks about horse-and-rider relationships and how to gain a horse's trust.
-Julie offers guidance to horse enthusiasts in articles and through clinics and appearances.
-She teaches horsemanship domestically and internationally, and was named Exceptional Equestrian Educator by Equine Affaire.
+In this article, award-winning educator Julie Goodnight talks about how to gain a horse’s trust.
+Julie teaches horsemanship domestically and internationally and was named Exceptional Equestrian Educator by Equine Affaire.

 In every clinic that I teach, people ask how to go about gaining a horse's trust, yet I see them constantly doing things that show their horses they lack judgment and make poor decisions.
 It’s funny that horses see this so clearly, but humans—not so much.